 A chain is only as strong as its weakest link.

-You may be a technical wizard or a super salesperson, but often collaboration and the ability to build strong relationships is needed within an organisation.
-A strong candidate has the ability to not only work well within a team, but encourage collaboration to get the best out of all team members.
+You may be a technical wizard or a super salesperson, but collaboration and the ability to build strong relationships are needed within an organisation.
+A strong candidate has the ability to not only work well within a team but encourage collaboration to get the best out of all team members.

 3. Critical thinking and problem solving

-Within all roles at all levels there’s a component of problem solving needed, no matter how big or small.
+There’s a component of problem-solving needed within all roles at all levels, no matter how big or small.
 Many different situations present different problems that can’t all be fixed with a cookie-cutter solution each time.
-The ability to demonstrate thinking on your toes when a new challenge arises is a skill that will always strengthen a candidate’s profile.
+The ability to demonstrate thinking on your toes when a new challenge arises is a skill that will always strengthen a candidate's profile.

 5. Professionalism and work ethic

 It goes without saying that an employee who is punctual and professional will be liked by management in every role.
-A manager has enough on their plate without the need to micromanage their employees.
+Manager has enough on their plate without the need to micromanage their employees.

 Free examples of competency based interview questions and answers

-If you have an interview coming up soon, the recruiter is likely to ask you some competency interview questions.
-Below we’ve outlined some examples of these so you know what to look out for and when to answer using the STAR framework.
+If you have an interview coming up soon, the recruiter will likely ask you some competency interview questions.
+Below we’ve outlined some examples of these, so you know what to look out for and when to answer using the STAR framework.
 Here you can practice the STAR method on these question examples below.